DefineBounded Claims

 Descriptive Claim

-Across multiple adaptive domains, systems often become fragile when load-bearing functions are preserved by relations that reduce the system’s own participation in carrying them.
+Across multiple adaptive domains, systems often become fragile when capacity-forming functions are preserved by relations that reduce the system’s own participation in carrying them.

 Relational Claim